Jessica Fink is a Phi Beta Kappa graduate of the University of

 businesses of all sizes with respect to a broad range of

-employment-related issues, and she provided training to employers and
+employment-related issues, and provided training to employers and

 their workforces regarding legally appropriate employment practices.